zbram101/capstone/README.md

 ## How to Run

-1. Install dependencies including `kagglehub` (for example: `pip install kagglehub pandas numpy seaborn matplotlib scikit-learn`).
-2. Ensure Kaggle credentials are configured in your environment.
-3. Open `notebooks/module23_eda_baseline.ipynb`.
+1. Open `notebooks/module23_eda_baseline.ipynb`.
-4. Run all notebook cells; the notebook downloads both datasets using `kagglehub.dataset_download(...)`.
+2. Run all notebook cells; the notebook downloads both datasets
-5. If `kagglehub` is unavailable, use the manual local path fallback in the first setup cell.
+3. For fallback use the manual local path in the first setup cell.